Published on 3 June 2022

 During this period of reflection, one of the teachers in my Masters department at University College London (UCL) put me in touch with Perig Pitrou, my current PhD supervisor, who had put out a call for applications for a PhD contract as part of an interdisciplinary project.
 I hesitated to apply because of the need to commit myself to a laboratory for three years.
 In the end, I saw it as a great opportunity to integrate into the French framework.
 What's more, the project was in cooperation with biologists, including my thesis co-supervisor Régis Ferrière, at the École normale supérieure (ENS), which convinced me.

-What's your working environment like at ?
+What's your working environment like? ?

 I'm interested in modeling life in enclosed spaces, with no outside influence.
 In my context, this involves analyzing experiments in which scientists try to reproduce entire ecosystems in scale models, controlling them as best they can.

 In France, this takes place in research facilities known as Ecotrons .
 Here, plants and micro-organisms are cultivated in a wide variety of biomes, from savannahs to oceans.
-These ecosystems are enclosed and self-regulating in isolated bubbles, the smallest of which are the size of a microwave oven.
+These ecosystems are enclosed and self-regulating in isolated bubbles, the smallest of which are the size of a microwave.
 There are also aquatic basins and climatic chambers measuring several square meters.
 Imposed parameters such as temperature, humidity, light, etc. can be modulated.

 One of the Ecotrons I visit is in the Seine-et-Marne region of Paris.
 My job is to follow the researchers in all their routine activities : experiments, equipment repairs, meetings to discuss experimental protocols, etc. And as soon as I can, I follow them to the Ecotrons.
 And whenever I can, I assist them, a bit like an intern.
 This is called participant observation.